 Some women have said that this style of photography denigrates marriage and mocks the entire institution.
 Again, the decision to shoot your wedding photos in whatever style you want is your right as a bride.
 These days, we take a much different look at marriages than generations past.
 Maybe this style of destructive photography says much about how we view the traditional symbols surrounding weddings.

 If you have a unique artistic expression that you want to explore in your wedding photos, you need a photographer who understands your perspective.
-The Bleu Studio wedding photographers will bring an experienced and creative eye to your ceremony and create artistic photos.
+The Bleu Studio wedding photographers will bring an experienced and creative eye to your ceremony and create artistic trash wedding dress photos.